What is a treaty?

 Australia ratifies the International Covenant on Economic, Social and Cultural Rights, guaranteeing self-determination to Aboriginal Peoples.

 Protesters at Capital Hill, Canberra, demand the the federal government to enter treaty negotiations with Aboriginal people.
 The Prime Minister advises that he would discuss the matter of a treaty with the National Aboriginal Conference, the elected body representing Aboriginal people.
 The NAC, aware of the government’s opposition to the word ‘treaty’, chooses to use the Yolgnu word ‘Makarrata’, which was first published as meaning ‘the resumption of normal relations at the end of a conflict’, but later known to mean ‘pay-back killings between families or tribes’.

-A group of prominent non-Aboriginal Australians form the Aboriginal Treaty Committee.
-For five years this Committee tries to educate and persuade non-Aboriginal Australians to the idea of a treaty but receives no support from the government.
+A group of prominent non-Aboriginal Australians form the Aboriginal Treaty Committee, chaired by economist Herbert Cole ‘Nugget’ Coombs (the first Governor of the Reserve Bank of Australia).
+For five years the Committee tries to educate and persuade non-Aboriginal Australians to the idea of a treaty.
+It receives no support from the government.

 A national consultation is initiated, culminating in a report of the federal Parliament that recommended the government consider a treaty.

 3 March: The Australian government takes issue with using the word ‘treaty’ in the context of Aboriginal sovereignty in a letter by the Minister for Aboriginal Affairs, Peter Baume.